Have I missed the boat?

 Are property prices cheap?

 We can see from house price graphs that typical property prices stalled or fell from the boom times.
-In many areas they are down by a good 20% in real terms, judging the Nationwide data.
+In many areas they are down by a good 20% in real terms, judging by the Nationwide data.
+Despite recoveries in many areas average house prices are still below the real value achieved in the final quarter of 2007.

 A fall doesn’t necessarily make them cheap though.
 In terms of income multiples, first time buyers are currently looking at a 4.4 average earning compared to just over 2 at a low point at the end of 1995.
 Unless we are expecting average earnings to surge house prices are not actually looking very cheap.